anton-mel/HALOTESTING/README.md

 ## TODO

 - ~~Decode ASIC response~~
+- Fix the loggin format to the HDF files
+- Make the pipeline run on the 1kHz aquisition frequencies
 - Ensure the device is properly flushed and closed to prevent resource leaks or communication errors
 - Include additional data analysis required for the animal testing